 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so.
-The school Whistle Blowing policy is located on the school website.
+The school Whistle Blowing policy is located in the school central google drive.

-Whistleblowing: guidance and code of practice for employers is located here Whistleblowing Advice Line is available for all worker - 0800 028 0285- Email help@nspcc.org.uk
+Whistleblowing: guidance and code of practice for employers is located here